superwerker/superwerker/README.md

 - AWS Backup for Automated creation of backups
 - Service control policies to protect the infrastructure from intentional or unintentional mistakes
   - E.g. deny use of non allowed AWS regions, deletion of backup copies, deactivation of security features
+- Master Setup: VAT-ID/Tax inheritance, currency, IAM Access to Billing, PDF invoices by mail
+- Secure mailboxes and service catalogue aliases for all root accounts

 ## FAQ